CodyBerenson/PGMA-Modernized/GayEmpire.bundle/README.md

             all matching is based on the exact filename of the movie.
-            The filename must conform to this format (Studio) - Title (Year).ext 20221204 - Renamed to GayEmpire, works with Company Collection Poster
+            The filename must conform to this format (Studio) - Title (Year).ext 20221204 - Renamed to GayEmpire, works with Company Collection Poster 20232512 - Adapted GayEmpire to get Bisexual Films by reading AdultDVDEmpire too